Preserving Our Sanctuary in the City: Friends of Warner Parks

 - Full Moon Picking Parties are held at the Percy Warner Park Equestrian Center during late spring, summer, and early fall.
 Local bands headline the event, but everyone is encouraged to bring an instrument to play.
 Beverages are included with the admission price, and food from local vendors is available for sale.
 For ticket information, call or email the Friends office at 615-370-8053.
 All sales benefit Friends of Warner Park!

-- The Hummingbird Happy Hour takes place at the Nature Center in early September and celebrates our smallest bird.
-Ticket sales benefit the Bird Information, Research and Data program, which studies birds through 14 research projects in Warner Park as well as presents educational programs year-round.
+- Our Hummingbird Happy Hour fundraiser takes place during peak migration on the Nature Center porches.
+Ticket sales benefit the Bird Information, Research and Data program, which studies birds through research projects in Warner Park as well as presents educational programs year-round.

 Environmental educational programming at the Nature Center is supported by Friends of Warner Parks as well.
 Funding supports our summer camp program, PEN Pals, which engages community center youth in an overnight camp experience.
 Several Nature Center staff members are funded through Friends grants, and printing of our brochures, schedules, and other literature take place due to our Friends.